End of an era: Germany's Merkel bows out after 16 years

 The global financial crisis and the migrant influx “made clear how much we depend on cooperation beyond national borders and how indispensable international institutions and multilateral instruments are to be able to cope with the big challenges of our time,” Merkel said, identifying those as climate change, digitization and migration.

 That stance was a strong counterpoint to former U.S. President Donald Trump, with whom she had a difficult relationship.
-At their first meeting in the White House in March 2017, when photographers shouted for them to shake hands, she quietly asked Trump “do you want to have a handshake?” but there was no response from the president, who looked ahead.
+At their first meeting in the White House in March 2017, when photographers shouted for them to shake hands, she quietly asked Trump “

 Merkel dismissed being labeled as “leader of the free world" during that period, saying leadership is never up to one person or country.